 Curated by James Putnam, Force of Nature features Janet Laurence, Antti Laitinen, Iyvone Khoo, and Cameron Robbins.
 Laurence exhibits a 2016 video work titled The Persistence of Nature.

 See Ikon website for streaming details, and for more information head here.

 Moving Plants at Rønnebæksholm, Denmark

 Moving Plants is an exhibition and event series focusing on local plants based on the Laurence’s work in climate and environmental issues, including why plants are among our main earthbound partners, if we want to understand and survive in the new, climate-changed world.

 The exhibition displays works by various artists from Denmark, Sweden, Hong Kong, Japan, USA, and Australia, many of whom have traveled halfway around the globe to work with local plants.
 Consequently, the exhibition examines global issues, while relating to Rønnebæk Holm’s own framework and local roots.

 Laurence exhibits alongside Watanabe Koichi, Yukiki Iwatani, Yeung Lin On, Camilla Berner, Wai Yi-Lai, Åsa Sonjasdotter, and Karin Lorentzen.

 Exhibition runs July 1 to September 24.
 For more information head here.

 Country Arts South Australia has partnered with numerous regional galleries to present Shed Wizard, a touring exhibition by James Dodd.
-In partnership with Tatiara District Council, Shed Wizard will launch at Walkway Gallery in Bordertown on Saturday July 1, and will run till August 26.
+In partnership with Tatiara District Council, Shed Wizard will launch at Walkway Gallery in Bordertown on Saturday, July 1, and will run until August 26.
 Dodd will exhibit his Painting Mill project as part of the touring exhibition, with a demonstration at Walkway Gallery at 11am on July 2.

 This exhibition presents a range of recent outcomes from James Dodd’s exploratory practice.
 Dodd is an artist who celebrates cultures of DIY and life-hacking, a result of his upbringing in the ‘make-do’ context of an agricultural childhood.

 Dodd applies radical curiosity and invention to investigations of public space, and plays with the idea of fantastic tools and the backyard as in important place to make art.
 A sense of adaptation and hybrid invention is especially present in his recent bicycle sculptures and art-machines.